drilonrecica/ImagePickerLibrary/README.md

 First you need to create an Instance of the CheckMPermission class which automatically adds the needed WRITE_EXTERNAL_STORAGE & READ_EXTERNAL_STORAGE permissions and if the user is using ANDROID M or higher shows a popup to alert the user about the permissions and let him enable them.
 ```
-CheckMPermissions checkMPermissions = new CheckMPermissions(currentActivity.this, currentActivity.this);
+CheckMPermissions checkMPermissions = new CheckMPermissions(currentActivity.this);
 ```
 Replace currentActivity with the name of the main activity of your project.
 Then you need to call the method which shows the dialog for the permissions: